 The scatterplot is a simple display of the relationship between two, or sometimes three, variables.
 You have a wide range of options for displaying a scatterplot.
 In particular, you can control the location, size, shape, and color of the points in your scatterplot.

-I applaud the conscientiousness and integrity that underlies this quest.
-The problem is in many data situations there isn’t one right analysis.
+The problem: in many data situations there isn’t one right analysis.

 Good graphs are extremely powerful tools for communicating quantitative information clearly and accurately.